runar-labs/runar-rust/runar-transporter/transporter_pre_ffi_tasks.md

   - Action: extend options to accept either `Arc<Logger>` or `{ node_id: String, level: LogLevel }`.
 If `Logger` not provided, build one with component `Transporter` and ambient `node_id` context in Rust layer.
   - Acceptance: Transport works without a prebuilt logger; logs include node id context.

-- [ ] Reduce noisy/emoji logs under non-debug levels.
+- [ ] Reduce noisy logs under non-debug levels; remove emojis.
   - Files: transport and discovery
-  - Action: gate very verbose/emoji logs behind debug level.
+  - Action: gate very verbose logs behind debug level; remove emojis from messages.
-  - Acceptance: Info-level logs are succinct; debug retains detail. remove all emojis FROM LOGS..
+  - Acceptance: Info-level logs are succinct; debug retains detail, no emojis. remove all emojis FROM LOGS..
 THIS IS A BAD PRACTICE.
 ---